nccoutinho/DashKick_Analytics/README.md

 ##### `top_20()`

-   - The top_20 function generates a stacked bar plot displaying the top 20 goal scorers in the Premier League 2023 season.
+   - Utilizing the data retrieved from the game_changers function, the top_20 function generates a stacked bar plot, illustrating the prolific goal scoring prowess of the top 20 performers in the Premire League of the 2023-24 season.

 ##### `compare_teams(team1, team2)`